Central Java: Prehistoric era

 Java has been inhabited by humans or their ancestors (hominina) since prehistoric times.
 In Central Java and the adjacent territories in East Java remains known as "Java Man" were discovered in the 1890s by the Dutch anatomist and geologist Eugène Dubois.
 It belongs to the species Homo erectus, and are believed to be about 1.7 million years old.
 The Sangiran site is an important prehistoric site on Java.

-Around 40,000 years ago, Australoid peoples related to modern Australian Aboriginals and Melanesians setteld Central Java.
+Around 40,000 years ago, Australoid peoples related to modern Australian Aboriginals and Melanesians settled in Central Java.
 They were assimilated or replaced by Mongoloid Austronesians by about 3,000 BC, who brought technologies of pottery, outrigger canoes, the bow and arrow, and introduced domesticated pigs, fowls, and dogs.
 They also introduced cultivated rice and millet.